 The Encyclopaedia of forms and precedents - this contains forms and precedents used in legal business (other than litigation) carried on outside the courts.
 It has extensive commentary followed by the forms and is arranged by subject.
 It consists of over 40 bound volumes which are reissued periodically.
 The bound volumes are updated by a looseleaf service.

 Both of these are also available on Lexis+.

-Lexis+ and Practical Law databases - these databases contain many precedent documents and standard forms.
-On Lexis+ these materials are contained within the Practical Guidance section.
+Lexis+ Practical Guidance and Practical Law databases - these databases contain many precedent documents and standard forms.